aileks/macos-dots/README.md

 # Dotfiles for macOS

-Dotfiles for my yabai, skhd, and sketchybar configs.
-Plus a couple extras.
+Arch Linux dotfiles for wezterm, tmux, neovim, and hyprland.